-- The amount of landfill gas generated (in m3, using a continuous flow meter), where the total quantity $(LFG{total,y})$ as well as the quantities fed to the flare $(LFG{flare,y})$, to the power plant $(LFG{electricity,y})$ and to the boiler $(LFG{thermal,y})$ are measured continuously.
-For $LFG{electricity,y}$ and to the boiler $LFG{thermal,y}$. - The fraction of methane in the landfill gas (wCH4,y) should be measured with a continuous analyzer or, alternatively, with periodical measurements, at a 95% confidence level, using calibrated portable gas meters and taking a statistically valid number of samples and accordingly the amount of land fill gas from LFGtotal,y, LFGflare,y, LFGelectricity,y, and LFGthermal,y shall be monitored in the same frequency.
+- The amount of landfill gas generated (in m3, using a continuous flow meter), where the total quantity (LFG{total},y) as well as the quantities fed to the flare (LFG{flare},y), to the power plant (LFG{electricity},y) and to the boiler (LFG{thermal},y) are measured continuously.
+For LFG{electricity},y and to the boiler LFG{thermal},y. - The fraction of methane in the landfill gas (wCH4,y) should be measured with a continuous analyzer or, alternatively, with periodical measurements, at a 95% confidence level, using calibrated portable gas meters and taking a statistically valid number of samples and accordingly the amount of land fill gas from LFGtotal,y, LFGflare,y, LFGelectricity,y, and LFGthermal,y shall be monitored in the same frequency.
 The continuous methane analyser should be the preferred option because the methane content of landfill gas captured can vary by more than 20% during a single day due to gas capture network conditions (dilution with air at wellheads, leakage on pipes, etc.). - The flare efficiency (FE), measured as the fraction of time in which the gas is combusted in the flare multiplied by the efficiency of the flaring process.
-For this purpose, the methane content of the flare emissions should be analysed at least quarterly, and where necessary more frequent, to determine the fraction of methane destroyed within the flare. - Temperature (T) and pressure (p) of the landfill gas are required to determine the density of methane in the landfill gas. - The quantities of electricity or any other fuels required to operate the landfill gas project, including the pumping equipment for the collection system and energy required to transport heat, should be monitored. - Relevant regulations for LFG project activities shall be monitored.
+For this purpose, the methane content of the flare emissions should be analysed at least quarterly, and where necessary more frequent, to determine the fraction of methane destroyed within the flare. - Temperature (T) and pressure (p) of the landfill gas are required to determine the density of methane in the landfill gas. - The quantities of fossil fuels required to operate the landfill gas project, including the pumping equipment for the collection system and energy required to transport heat, should be monitored.
+In projects where LFG gas is captured in the baseline to either meet regulation or for safety reason, fossil fuel in the baseline too should be recorded. - The quantity of electricity exported out of the project boundary, generated from landfill gas, if any. - Relevant regulations for LFG project activities shall be monitored and updated at renewal of each crediting period.
 Changes to regulation should be converted to the amount of methane that would have been destroyed/combusted during the year in the absence of the project activity (MD{reg,y}).
-Project participants should explain how regulations are translated into that amount of gas.
+Project participants should explain how regulations are translated into that amount of gas. - The operating hours of the energy plant and the boiler.